SeiwonPark/summer_projects_02/README.md

                     pas = ser2.readline()       #    Password Button
                     vib = ser3.readline()       #    Vibration Sensor

-                    touch = True                #    if Touch Sensor is on, initialized with True
+                    touch = True                #    if Touch Sensor is on, initialize it by True

                     if int(tou[0]) == 57 and int(vib[0]) == 57:  #  57 is the value that I set in Arduino
                                                                  #  which means 'normal'